Stay updated with our bi-weekly Newsflash!

 The Russian invasion of Ukraine

-Since Russia invaded Ukraine, Moldova has remained precautious in its stance.
+When Russia invaded Ukraine, Moldova at first was precaucious in its stance.
 It declared itself neutral, as it is heavily dependent on Russian energy imports.
-The country is one of the poorest in Europe and fears an extension of military operations into its territory.
+The country is one of the poorest in Europe and feared an extension of military operations into its territory.
 This was only exacerbated after Belarus’s dictator and Putin ally Alexander Lukashenko infamously showed an invasion map to his military elite that showed an extension of operations into Moldovan territory.

 Moldova banned the symbolic ‘Z’, ‘V’ and Saint George’s ribbon gestures.
 These symbolize support for the Russian invasion.
 The ban was met with fierce Kremlin criticism.
 On April 22, 2022, Russian Major-General Rustam Minnekayev said that “control over southern Ukraine is another route to Transnistria, where there is also evidence that the Russian-speaking population is being oppressed.”
 It only exacerbated worries in Moldova on Russian military activities in the future.